 Heating usually lightens the color of tourmaline, but sometimes a dark-green stone can be made an attractive emerald color.
 Gamma irradiation of tourmaline produces spectacular color changes.
 Pale-pink and some colorless stones may turn dark pink.
 Medium-pink material may turn yellow, and blue gems may turn purple.
 Pale-yellow tourmaline can be made a peach color by gamma rays.
-Heating is standard procedure with zircon, turning the drab and unappealing brown and green material into lovely and desirable colorless and blue gemstones.
+Heating is standard procedure with zircon, turning the drab and unappealing brown material into lovely and desirable colorless and blue gemstones.

 Tanzanite coloration was once a subject of intense study.
 Heating of certain crystals, which eliminates the red-violet color component, produces the lively sapphire-blue color that has made the gem so popular.
 Aquamarine of dark-blue color is quite rare and very costly.
 Many of the dark stones seen in jewelry are produced by heating greenish or brownish material to a temperature of 400-450°C. The treatment results in a permanent color change.
 A rare kind of beryl known as “Maxixe type” has a distinctive indigo or cobalt-blue color that can be produced by irradiation.
 Sunlight and heating both bleach the color of this material to yellow or tan and eventually turn it colorless.

 Spodumene is not normally heated, although some yellowish-brown material may be changed to a purplish color by heating, and lilac kunzite can be turned an intense emerald-green by gamma irradiation.

 One of the most commonly heat-treated gems is quartz.
 Synthetic amethyst is made from a specially prepared smoky quartz by gamma-ray bombardment.
 It appears likely that natural amethyst acquires its color in the same manner.
 Gamma irradiation plus heating of some Brazilian quartz produces a bright greenish-yellow color that is not found in nature.
 This color fades substantially in sunlight.
 Amethyst may turn brownish or red at a temperature between 400 and 500°C, but sometimes a green color is produced.
 Green quartz is properly known as prasiolite.
 (Although such heated gems are sometimes called “greened amethyst” or “green amethyst,” these are misnomers).
 Further heating causes a complete loss of color.
 Irradiation plus heating may also produce brown, orange, and yellow hues in quartz.